Get

 Conclusion

-Fake sleep can often be confused for a catnap, but sometimes your cat pretends to sleep for interesting reasons.
-They may be on the defensive to keep interactions or predators away, looking for attention, or plotting to swipe something off your plate.
+What looks like “fake sleep” is usually a catnap, but sometimes your cat appears to sleep for interesting reasons.
+They may be on the defensive to keep interactions or predators away, or plotting to swipe something off your plate.

-However, there are times that cats catnap because they need rest but also need to stay alert.
-Understanding your cat’s body language can help you determine if they are fake sleeping or catnapping, but either way, it is recommended to give your cat space and perhaps not turn your back on your food!
+However, there are times that cats catnap because they need rest, but also need to stay alert.
+Understanding your cat’s body language can help you determine if they are just catnapping or deep sleeping, but either way, it is recommended to give your cat space and perhaps not turn your back on your food!

 Featured Image Credit: Dolgikh Dmitry, Shutterstock